Learn About The Law

 (a) An association shall not operate or do business in this state without a certificate of authority.
-The commissioner shall issue a certificate of authority to any association unless he or she determines, after examination, that it does not comply with the provisions of this chapter.
+The commissioner shall issue a certificate of authority to any association unless the commissioner determines, after examination, that it does not comply with the provisions of this chapter.
 The filing fee for the application for the certificate of authority shall be one thousand four hundred ten dollars ($1,410).

 (c)(1) The commissioner may revoke the certificate of authority for an association that failed to renew its certificate of authority in compliance with subdivision (b), after giving reasonable written notice mailed to the last address of the association registered with the department.